American Pitbull Terrier Training Tips

 Note:

-• Again if your dog is make an effort or is feeling frustrated break the training into smaller pieces.
+• Again if your pit is make an effort or is feeling frustrated break the pit bull training into smaller pieces.

 • Remember to use the word “Off” when your dog jumps so that he won’t be puzzled about the meaning of “Down”